Submissions

 E.g.: The term zone of proximal development means....

-‘Single quotation marks’ enclose translations.
+‘Single quotation marks’ enclose quotes within another quotation.

 “Double quotation marks” enclose brief citations running in the text (longer quotations – more than 39 words, should be indented on all sides and are not put between quotation marks).